sunnyrjuneja/jekyll-slim/README.md

-# Jekyll::Slim
+# Jekyll-slim

-TODO: Write a gem description
+A gem that adds [slim-lang](http://slim-lang.com) support to [Jekyll](http://github.com/mojombo/jekyll).
+Works for for pages, includes and layouts.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your Gemfile:

     gem 'jekyll-slim'